zplayads/PlayableAdsDemo-iOS/README-EN.md

 * If you want to request the next ad manually, please set ```playableAd.autoload = NO``` to disable auto-loading.
 Auto-loading is the default setting.
 ### 5.5 Interstitial and Rewarded Video
-* From v2.0.3, you can choose to act as interstitial or rewarded videos when applying for ad unit.
+* From v2.0.3, you can choose to act as interstitial or rewarded video when applying for ad unit.
 If interstitial, the ad can be terminated during playing and no rewards will be given.
 If rewarded video, the ad can't be terminated during playing, and a reward will be given after playing.
 * Except```- (void)playableAdsDidRewardUser:(PlayableAds *)ads```, which will not be triggered, all call and callback methods of interstitial are the same as those of rewarded video.